ACTOMtoolbox/Linux/README.md

 **Troubleshooting:**

-If you get the error message: **couldn't connect to display "unix:0"** As the default settings of X11 (the system for using the display) only allows local users to print to screen, we need to change this to all users (including docker).
+If you get the error message: **couldn't connect to display** As the default settings of X11 (the system for using the display) only allows local users to print to screen, we need to change this to all users (including docker).

 ```
 sudo apt-get install x11-xserver-utils